thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 which will just print what Snakemake is planning to do, without actually running the commands (i.e., a dry-run).

-That's it for our Snakemake crash course for today.
+That's it for our Snakemake crash course and for the rest of the tutorial you'll become more familiar with it as you build your pipeline.
 Obviously, we haven't begun to scratch the surface of Snakemake's capabilities or built an understanding of how it works.
 For this, I highly, highly recommend checking out the Snakemake [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) and [documentation](https://snakemake.readthedocs.io/en/stable/).

 ** Further questions for though/discussion **
 1. What are benefits of reproducibility for you and the community?